 This may be why people you message do not respond to your message or wink or smile.
 Even if you have a simple message to respond to, which you should.
 The thrill for this type of person was that someone found him/her matchable or attractive.

 That is quite the satisfying feeling, isn’t it?
 Even if this is not why you have braved up and put yourself on a dating site.
 It still is nice to get that wink.
 You get that self esteem boost.
 There are many on these sites who use these sites just for that self esteem boost.
 Not really dateable material there.
 Just move on.
 None of this behavior is about you.

 You are enough.
 So go on.
-Write a bio that reflects who you are (blog coming up with useful tips!).
+Write a bio that reflects who you are (read here).
 Use that natural-looking snap of you as your profile picture.
 Add those pics of you and your friends and family that say “this is who I am.”
 Write a general first message that surmises you safely as well as gives an entry point for someone to respond back.
 Stay in the vulnerability of this dating adventure.
 And most importantly, don’t turn this online dating adventure into your approval from others.
 Appreciate the smiles.
 Don’t think something is wrong with you when you are not messaged back.
 And keep on checking out profiles.
 None of this changes the truth that you are enough—and a great match.